moeenn/knowledgebase/system_design/Microservice Architecture.md

 1. **Publish / Subscribe**: This is asynchronous, similar to what you mentioned as an event notification, where no response is expected.
 It's ideal for scenarios where multiple services might be interested in an event, and you don't need a direct response.

 2. **Request / Response**: This is synchronous and can be done over HTTP or through a message broker.
-I prefer HTTP for this due to its simplicity and directness, especially for straightforward request-response interactions.
+Prefer HTTP for this due to its simplicity and directness, especially for straightforward request-response interactions.

 3. **Request / Reply**: Here, a request is sent asynchronously, and a message is sent back for the reply asynchronously.
 A message broker is usually used for this to facilitate decoupled communication.